Sō Yoshitoshi: After Sekigahara

 Shortly after news of the Toyotomi defeat at the Battle of Sekigahara was received by the Joseon Court, a process of re-establishing diplomatic relations was initiated by Tokugawa Ieyasu in 1600.
 As an initial gesture and as an earnest of future progress, some Joseon prisoners were released at Tsushima Island.
 In response, a small group of messengers under the leadership of Yujeong were sent to Kyoto to investigate further.
 With the assistance of Sō Yoshitomo, an audience with Ieyasu was arranged at Fushimi Castle in Kyoto.

-In 1603, Tokugawa Ieyasu established a new shogunate; and Sō Yoshitoshi was officially granted Fuchū Domain (100,000 koku) in Tsushima Province.
+In 1603, Tokugawa Ieyasu established a new shogunate, and Sō Yoshitoshi was officially granted Fuchū Domain (100,000 koku) in Tsushima Province.

-In 1604, Yujeong confirmed the Joseon interest in developing further contacts; and the Tokugawa shōgun reciprocated by releasing 1,390 prisoners-of-war.
+In 1604, Yujeong confirmed Joseon's interest in developing further contacts, and the Tokugawa shōgun reciprocated by releasing 1,390 prisoners of war.

+In the continuation of the diplomatic talks toward peaceful relations, Joseon in 1606 expanded its conditions and demanded that the shogun write a formal letter requesting peace, and to extradite the Japanese soldiers who had defiled the Joseon Royal Tombs near Hanseong.
+Realizing that the Shogunate would never agree to such a request, Sō Yoshitoshi sent a forged letter and a group of criminals instead.
+The great need to expel the Ming soldiers pushed Joseon into accepting and sending an emissary in 1608.
+The result was a return of Joseon prisoners and the restoration of diplomatic and trade relations between the two countries.

 Yoshitomo's descendants held this domain until the abolition of the han system.
-The Sō would remain the shogunate's intermediaries with the Joseon government throughout the Edo period (1603–1868); and the clan would profit politically and economically.
+The Sō would remain the shogunate's intermediaries with the Joseon government throughout the Edo period (1603–1868), and the clan would profit politically and economically.

 As representatives and spokesmen for the Tokugawa, the Sō helped ensure a continuing series of major Joseon missions to Edo (Joseon missions to the Tokugawa shogunate).
 These benefited the Japanese as legitimizing propaganda for the bakufu (Tokugawa shogunate) and as a key element in an emerging manifestation of Japan's ideal vision of the structure of an international order, with Edo as its center.

 In 1884, the head of this clan line was ennobled as a "Count".